-Top Tours & Activities in Bangkok
+Top attractions in Bangkok

 Despite its invigorating streetlife, Thailand's capital nevertheless squeezes tranquil temples, palaces, and gardens in amongst the charming chaos.
 Want to know what to see in Bangkok?
 Everything!
 But here are some of its top attractions with which to start!

 Located in Bangkok's Chinatown, the Golden Buddha patiently awaits visitors at the temple of Wat Traimit – all five and a half tons of him!

 The famous Buddhist temple Wat Arun actually takes its name from the Hindu god Aruna.
 Early risers can see it transform the reflected rays of the sunrise into a magnificent aura!